Green Bay Packers: Mike McCarthy years (2006–2018)

 In December 2007, Ted Thompson was signed to a 5-year contract extension with the Packers.
-In addition, on February 5, 2008, head coach Mike McCarthy signed a 5-year contract extension.

-On March 4, 2008, Brett Favre announced his retirement.
-Within five months, however, he filed for reinstatement with the NFL on July 29.
-Favre's petition was granted by Commissioner Roger Goodell, effective August 4, 2008.
-On August 6, 2008, it was announced that Brett Favre was traded to the New York Jets for a conditional draft pick in 2009.
+On February 5, 2008, McCarthy signed a 5-year contract extension.
+On March 4, Favre announced his retirement.
+Within five months, however, he filed for reinstatement.
+On August 6, it was announced that Favre was traded to the New York Jets for a conditional draft pick in 2009.

 The Packers began their 2008 season with their 2005 first-round draft pick, quarterback Aaron Rodgers, under center, as the first QB other than Favre to start for the Packers in 16 years.
-Rodgers played well in his first year starting for the Packers, throwing for over 4,000 yards and 28 touchdowns.
-However, injuries plagued the Packers' defense, as they lost 7 close games by 4 points or less, finishing with a 6–10 record.
-After the season, eight assistant coaches were dismissed by the organization, including Bob Sanders, the team's defensive coordinator, who was replaced by Dom Capers.
+Rodgers played well in his first year, throwing for over 4,000 yards and 28 touchdowns.
+However, injuries plagued the Packers' defense, as they lost 7 close games by 4 points or fewer, finishing with a 6–10 record.
+8 assistant coaches were dismissed, including Bob Sanders, the team's defensive coordinator, who was replaced by Dom Capers.